cjxe/transfer-coins/README.md

 ### Low priority

+- [ ] standardise all sizings (md or base?)

 - [ ] clean folder structure

   - [ ] will inner components have their parent name appended to the start?
-  - [ ] will text compoennts have Text at the end?
+  - [ ] will text compoennts have Text at the end? no
   - [ ] make all icon props start with a capital letter?

-- [ ] use cache for github actions and vercelz
+- [ ] use cache for github actions and vercel

 - [ ] make all Icon propTypes: elementType (make sure there are no errors)